federico-boncaldo/logs-analysis/README.md

 # Logs Analysis Project

-This project consist of a reporting tool which print out the results of SQL queries which answer the following questions:
+This project consists of a reporting tool which print out the results of SQL queries which answer the following questions:

 1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time?